Operating Engineer Training Programs and Requirements

 Apprenticeships are available through technical or vocational schools and community colleges.
 These operating engineer apprenticeships generally take 3-4 years to complete and require classroom instruction in addition to hands-on experience.
 Depending on the apprenticeship program, topics covered include equipment repair and maintenance, excavation, crane, backhoe and paver operation, safety and hydraulic systems.
 Apprentices work under the supervision of experienced engineers at schools, hospitals, apartment buildings, industrial and power plants, government facilities and office buildings.
 Some programs may be offered in conjunction with local chapters of the IUOE.

 Many companies expect aspiring stationary equipment operators to possess 1-3 years of experience, with most employers requiring candidates to partake in supervised apprenticeships.
 Heavy equipment operators can find employment after graduating high school.
 New hires often make the transition to heavy equipment after operating lighter equipment.
-According to the U.S. Bureau of Labor Statistics, a knowledge of engine mechanics and computers is also a plus for entry into this field (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), a knowledge of engine mechanics and computers is also a plus for entry into this field.
+The BLS predicts an employment growth of 21% for HVAC mechanics and installers for the years 2012-2022.
+These workers also earned a median annual income of $44,630 in May 2014.

 Many states and local governments have specific licensing requirements.
 Most stipulate that stationary equipment operating engineers must be at least 18 years of age, live within a certain area where they wish to work, fulfill experience prerequisites and pass a written exam.
 Heavy equipment operating engineers may need a CDL for employment.
 Applicants need to check their state's eligibility and certification requirements.